haberdashPI/Weber.jl/docs/src/start.md

 ```

 This line creates the actual experiment.
 It creates a datafile with an
-appropriate name, and opens a window for the expeirment to be displayed in.
+appropriate name, and opens a window for the experiment to be displayed in.

 The code `columns` creates a number of columns.
 Some of these columns have fixed
 values, that are the same for each row of the data (e.g. `:sid => sid`) but one